 Share Repurchases and Managerial Reference Points

-Corporate repurchase activity increases as a firm’s current stock price declines in relation to the price at which it previously repurchased shares.
-This relation holds up to various empirical specifications and robustness tests.
-The effect weakens around stock splits, is asymmetric in stock gains and losses, and strengthens when prior repurchases are larger than the sample median.
+This study examines the relation between managerial reference points and corporate payout policy.
+We find that share repurchase activity increases as a firm’s current stock price declines in relation to the price at which it previously repurchased shares.
+To facilitate a behavioral interpretation of this relation, we show that it weakens around stock splits, is asymmetric over gains and losses, and strengthens when prior repurchase prices are more salient.
+Further, the relation is not explained by traditional repurchase motives.
 The results suggest a behavioral pattern in which managers use prior repurchase prices as reference points for current repurchases.

 JEL Classification: G32, G41